engineyard/ey-docs/pages/account-hibernation.md

 ## Reactivate your account

-When you're ready to use EY AppCloud again, just log in to your account, re-create your environments and start up an instance.
+When you're ready to use EY Cloud again, just log in to your account, re-create your environments and start up an instance.